maiertech/dotfiles/README.md

 - `brew update`
 - `brew uninstall`

-For any dependencies installed with Homebre Casks use
+For any dependencies installed with Homebrew Casks use

 - `brew cask list`
 - `brew cask outdated`
 - `brew cask upgrade`
 - `brew cask uninstall`

+Note that many apps installed with `brew casks` update themselves and the actual formula is just a shell to install it.
+Therefore, `brew cask outdated` will almost never show anything to update.

 For any dependencies installed with mas-cli use